 Creditors will currently be taking (or demanding) repayments from your account irrespective of whether you can afford it.
 Often, they will agree to an IVA as it can represent a better return than if you were to go bankrupt.

 To be considered for an IVA, there are criteria which your situation must meet.

 - Having a certain amount of unsecured debt which you are struggling to pay.
 IVAs are often most effective for debts exceeding £10,000.
-Other solutions, such as bankruptcy a debt management plan, or a Debt Relief Order may be more appropriate for smaller amounts of debt.
-Each situation varies, so contact us for expert advice swiftly to take back control of your financial situation.
+Other solutions, such as bankruptcy, a debt management plan, or a Debt Relief Order, may be more appropriate for smaller amounts of debt.

 - Having an income which can support monthly repayment contributions after your necessary outgoings, such as rent/mortgage repayments, bills, food & petrol deductions etc.

 Creditors can be flexible in terms of what they deal they agree too.
 They can take monthly amounts, as well as large lump payments.
 If there is substantial equity in any assets you own, creditors may expect that some of this equity is released as part of your IVA.